 - To make decisions with respect to proposals for conditional uses, significant variances, establishment of similar, compatible and temporary uses.

-Committee meetings are usually held every second Tuesday in the Common Council Chambers when necessary, except when public holidays falls on the Monday before (then it is held on Wednesdays).
+Committee meetings are usually held every third Tuesday in the Common Council Chambers when necessary, except when public holidays falls on the Monday before (then it is held on Wednesdays).
 Meetings are open to the public and interested parties are provided with opportunities to present their views with respect to development proposals/applications being considered by the Committee.

 Members are appointed on a three year term (renewable), with one-third of the membership being renewed each year.